artsy/lint-changed/README.md

 ## Configuring base branch

-By default Artsy will use `master` as the base branch for detecting changes.
-In case your default branch is not `master` you can let
+By default Artsy will use `main` as the base branch for detecting changes.
+In case your default branch is not `main` you can let
 Artsy know what branch to use as a base branch.

 ```json